OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 #### Values

-At any point in execution the value in a reducer is based on a contiguous subset of all prior modifications performed in the serial order of the program.
+At any point in execution the value in a reducer is based on a contiguous subset of prior modifications performed in the serial order of the program.
 The subset may be empty.

 When all spawns since the initialization of the variable have been